i-love-flamingo/flamingo/core/security/Readme.md

 Security service provides more detailed security checks.
 Beside checking if user is logged in or not, it's possible to check for permission.
 If IsGranted method is called with no object, it will check only permissions added to user in session.
-Otherwise, if item implements security domain.RoleSet interface, it will check if permission is attached to item itself.
+Otherwise, if item implements security domain.PermissionSet interface, it will check if permission is attached to item itself.

 ```